ephread/Instructions/README.md

 you should make sure that animations targeting your own view don't occur while a coach mark is appearing or disappearing.
 Otherwise, the animation won't be visible.

+You may also want to customize the properties defining the of for the classic transparency overlay, as Instructions will fall back to using the classic type if `UIAccessibilityIsReduceTransparencyEnabled()` returns true.

 ##### Skipping a coach mark

 You can skip a given coach mark by implementing the following method defined in `CoachMarksControllerDelegate`: